lucasfugisawa/iti-password-validation-rest-kotlin/README.md

 # @itidigital Backend Challenge: Password Validation API - Kotlin Implementation

-_**This project is the Kotlin version of the Java implementation that can be found at https://github.com/lucasfugisawa/iti-password-validation-rest-kotlin**_
+- #### This project is the Kotlin version of the Java implementation that can be found at https://github.com/lucasfugisawa/iti-password-validation-rest-kotlin
+- #### Automated tests are available in the Java implementation, but still pending in this Kotlin implementation.

 This is a possible solution to the backend challenge found at: https://github.com/itidigital/backend-challenge